 Service providers offer service in a range of locations around the world.
 Please contact them for local availability of their service.
-Please note that Google and its networking partners are working to increase the number of locations throughout the world where the two connections to deliver the best possible experience.
+Please note that Google and its networking partners are working to increase the number of locations throughout the world where Google's networks connect with carrier networks to deliver the best possible experience.

 Can I purchase connections from multiple service providers?